Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Proposed Methodology

-\textbf{Remark 2 (Applications to centralized public datasets).} Although we presented {\system} for two specific distributed pre-training scenarios, {\system} is applicable even when all of the pre-training data is centralized at the server (e.g., public datasets).
-The server can split the dataset to mimic either scenarios I or II, and directly apply the above training strategies.
-We will show in Section~\ref{sec:experiment} that {\system} obtains advantages over standard centralized pre-training even in these settings, since it provides an initialization better prepared for downstream heterogeneity.
+\textbf{Remark 2 (Applications to centralized datasets).} Although we present {\system} for two distributed scenarios, it is applicable even when all pre-training data is stored at the server (e.g., public datasets).
+The server can intentionally split the dataset to mimic {\tt scenarios} I or II and directly apply {\system}.
+We will show in Section~\ref{sec:experiment} that {\system} surpasses standard centralized pre-training even in this setup, offering initializations better prepared for downstream data heterogeneity in FL setups.

+\textbf{Remark 3.}The theoretical link between pre-training strategies and downstream task performance remains an open problem.
+This challenge has existed both in centralized-to-centralized \cite{Chang2020PretrainingTF,Dong2023SimMTMAS,Zhang2022SelfSupervisedCP,Hu2019StrategiesFP,yuan2024pretraining} and centralized-to-federated \cite{nguyen2023where,chen2023on} transfers from pre-training to downstream, and persists in the distributed-to-federated case we consider here.
+We thus leave theoretical analysis of {\system} to future work, and instead validate its effectiveness through extensive experiments.
+The success of {\system} can largely be credited to advantage from meta-learning, which enhances robustness across diverse sets of downstream tasks.